version 1.0.0, 2014-07-07 : Initial version

 Cheatsheet about channel bonding interfaces.1.
 Creating a network bond

-The network bond over eth1
+The network bond over eth1 and eth2 will be called bond0 in our example.

 If not already done, enable the bonding kernel bonding for bond0: